Foreign investors are allowed to open companies in Italy

 , please feel free to address our team of consultants.
 Also, if you intend to open a company in Italy

-, please address our company formation specialists in Italy
+in 2022, please address our company formation specialists in Italy

 Are there any fees for opening a bank account in Italy?